CompuCell3D/CompuCell3DReferenceManual/docs/diffusion_solver.rst

 DiffusionSolverFE
 -----------------

-DiffusionSolverFE is new solver in 3.6.2 and is intended to fully replace ``FlexibleDiffusionSolverFE``.
-It eliminates several limitations and inconveniences of ``FlexibleDiffusionSolverFE`` and provides new features such as GPU implementation or cell type dependent diffusion/decay coefficients.
+DiffusionSolverFE is the main PDE solver in CompuCell3D.
+It eliminates several limitations and inconveniences of its predecessor, ``FlexibleDiffusionSolverFE``. and provides new features such as GPU implementation or cell type dependent diffusion/decay coefficients.
 In addition it also eliminates the need to rescale diffusion/decay/secretion constants.
 It checks stability